DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 we can eliminate the inner DIV from our component and gain a bit of performance without going to a lot of trouble.
 The amount of performance gain you will see will depends on how many child components are being displayed at any one time.

-## Use Pipes

-This tip is only really valuable in the cases where the Functional programming's pure functions is relevant.

-The idea behind pure functions, at least as it applies to pipes, is that a function that is pure will always return the same value when given the same parameters.
-So, for example, the function `Add(a, b)` will always return 4 given the parameters 2 and 2.

-Why recompute the value when you give it the same parameters as the previous time you called it?

-You can further take advantage of this optimization on functions that take extra time by using memoization.
-This is the practice of holding onto a computed value and using the parameters as a key to lookup the return value.
-Thus avoiding the computation completely.

-Use this optimization tip intelligently though.
-There are times when values might be "the same" but the content is different.
-I'm thinking about times when you would mutate the contents of an object.
-Say an array you added a value to instead of creating a new array.
-The array object pointer is still the same and so your pure function will not recompute the return value because the pointer didn't change.

-If OnPush isn't giving you all the optimization that you are looking for, creating a pure Pipe is the next step along the same lines.

-This is one place where I'd spend the extra time to verify that my "optimization" isn't actually making the performance worse.

-## Upgrade to IVY

-In general, I would suggest that you always keep your Angular version up to date.

-While we are on the topic of upgrades.
-In an enterprise environment, my suggestion is to never fall more than 2 major versions behind and never us the current major version.
-I try to keep my team using the latest version of the major version one major version prior to the current version.
-This keeps us relatively current but far enough behind that someone else has figured out all the quirks of the version we are using.

-At a minimum, make sure you are using a version that uses the IVY rendering engine to take advantage of the performance gains it introduced.

 ## Ahead of Time Compile